 Lesson 1.
 Third party tools make life hard when you are alone.

 Once we had the system set up, it was about getting it up and reading real data.
-Mark, who’s spent a lot of time in Tanzania, we set to talk to the Yusef, the lighthouse keeper to get his blessing.
-Well it turns out we didn’t have the approvals we thought we did, and we had to improvise to make it work.
+Mark, who’s spent a lot of time in Tanzania, was set to talk to Yusef, the lighthouse keeper, to get his blessing.
+Well, it turns out we didn’t have the approvals we thought we did, and we had to improvise to make it work.

 Lesson 2.
 Flexibility is critical when you are expecting the unexpected.

-When we got permission to mount the weather station, we had to work out how to mount this.
-One of the great thing about PicoBRCK is its small size, but the weather station was bigger.
-How to mount this.
-We’ve been thinking a lot about different options for mounting the PicoBRCK and the SupaBRCK, however sometimes in the office its too easy to think about standardizing everything, and trying to force our installs into simple boxes.
+When we got permission to mount the weather station, we had to work out how to mount it.
+One of the great things about PicoBRCK is its small size, but the weather station was bigger.
+We’ve been thinking a lot about different options for mounting the PicoBRCK and the SupaBRCK.
+However, sometimes in the office it’s too easy to think about standardizing everything, and trying to force our installs into simple boxes.
 Mounting the weather station involved everything we had in the toolbox, every zip tie we had and scavenging U-bolts from every antenna.
 Deploying with all eventualities in mind, and the ability for the hardware to be flexible is critical.

-We loaded up the daladala’s again with all the gear and people and set off to the new digs, Verani Beach, our home for the next 3 nights.
-Everyone got sorted out, went for a swim and chilled out for a bit.
+We loaded up the daladala’s again with all the gear and people and set off to the new digs, Verani Beach, our home for the next three nights.
+Everyone got sorted out, went for a swim, and chilled out for a bit.
 Brandon from the Good All Over team got out the drone and headed out over the ocean.

-It’s been an interesting day, full of engineering, personal and team challenges.
+It’s been an interesting day, full of engineering, personal, and team challenges.
 We’ve succeeded in getting our objectives done, but we’ve learned a lot today about how to make BRCK products world beating in our part of the world.
-Why do we use technology designed in New York and London Shenzhen for problems in Nairobi and New Delhi, and Shimoni?
+Why do we use technology designed in New York and London and Shenzhen for problems in Nairobi and New Delhi… and Shimoni?